 One of the highlights of the conference was the meeting that all four DVA reps attended of the Standing Committee of Humanitarian Services.
 DVA is now an equal partner on that committee, working side by side with those fellow members who are focused on compassion for humans.

-Master Hai Tao spoke in his native language of Chinese (Mandarin), other speakers in Korean, and still others in English.
+Master Hai Tao, a universally renowned Buddhist monk who has been called the greatest Animal Rights advocate in Asia, delivered a clear and passionate presentation—speaking in his native language of Chinese Mandarin—of why Buddhists should eat a vegetarian, or, better yet, a plant-based diet.
+Others speakers spoke in Korean, and still others in English.
 Four professional translators provided simultaneous translations into Chinese, Korean, and English for those attending through headsets.
 A delicious, inspiring vegan lunch was offered to everyone in attendance.
 Master Hai Tao’s presentation of over 90 minutes was very moving, as he urged Buddhists everywhere to follow the teachings of the Buddha and adopt a cruelty-free diet.
 Master is himself a vegan, or, as he self-identifies, a “pure vegetarian.”

 After each of the six talks, attendees asked a variety of questions.
 Two interactive workshops were held during which everyone could process the teachings.
 The conference went extremely well.
 DVA is very grateful to have partnered with CARE, a non-Buddhist AR organization that does groundbreaking work in Korea.